-After five successful projects in Hamburg, Amsterdam, Stuttgart, Mexico City and Guadalajara at international festivals, the choreographer Yolanda Gutiérrez, together with dancers and artists from Kigali: Frank Mugisha, Celine Manzi, Babou Tight King (dancers), Dolph Banza and Chris Schwagga (artists) goes on a search for colonial traces of memory sites in the city of Kigali.
+After seven successful projects in Hamburg, Amsterdam, Stuttgart, Mexico City, Guadalajara and Munich at international festivals, the choreographer Yolanda Gutiérrez, together with dancers and artists from Kigali: Frank Mugisha, Celine Manzi, Babou Tight King (dancers), Dolph Banza and Chris Schwagga (artists) goes on a search for colonial traces of memory sites in the city of Kigali.
 Above all the Kandt House is the best preserved building in the city of Kigali, built by one of the first Germans, who arrived in Rwanda.
 Richard Kandt is often referred to as the „founder of the city of Kigali“, although 2000 people had already lived there.
 The historical narrative begins in the colonial era with the arrival of the colonizers.
 The so-called „explorers“ give names to places, mountains, lakes, rivers, cities, countries all over the world, most of which still exist today.

 With the Congo Conference of 1884-1885, the European powers divided Africa among themselves.
 This marked the beginning of colonialism by Germany at the African continent, even though German merchants were already involved in slave and merchant trade before the conference took place.
 At the invitation of Otto von Bismarck, European states, the Ottoman Empire and the USA met i the city of Berlin between 1884-1885.

 The Germans did not stay long in Rwanda, but they left traces on a social, political, economic and cultural level.

 Our search for traces is not only a historical one, but most important a personal one.
 Based on our own biography, we research and make a connection to the history of German colonialism on site.

 As Frank Mugisha mentioned: „Looking behind the normative knowledge makes me emancipated mentally and physically and so I pass on other narratives to the next generations“.